A record of action...

 Having been brought up in Towyn, Darren now lives in Kinmel Bay with his wife Rebekah and their two children, Mary and Toby.
 He is enjoys reading and history.

-Darren currently serves on the Welsh Conservative front bench as Chief Whip and Shadow Secretary for External Affairs and International Relations.
+Darren currently serves on the Welsh Conservative front bench as Chief Whip and Shadow Minister for External Affairs and International Relations.
 He also acts as Policy Director for the Assembly Group and serves as Vice Chair Policy on the Welsh Conservative Party Board.
 In addition, he Chairs the Assembly’s Cross Party Group on Faith, and the Cross Party Group on the Armed Forces and Cadets, each of which he is a founder member.

 Between May 2016 and September 2018 Darren served as the Shadow Secretary for Education and Children, during which time he was a member of the National Assembly's Children, Young People and Education Committee.
 Prior to his re-election to the Assembly in 2016, he served as Shadow Minister for Health and Older People, and Chaired the Assembly's influential Public Accounts Committee.